buffermet/why-android-development-sucks/README.md

 I'll cut right to the chase.
 Android Studio is the worst fucking dev environment ever devised.

-I finally worked out a system to quickly navigate in these damn bloated XML files, and guess what, you don't just add newlines, you add two.
-You don't adopt my style of identation, you use your own (you indent twice), and YOU **INSIST ON MAKING ME EXPAND A TAG TO SEE WHAT ITS ID IS**.
+I finally worked out a system to quickly navigate in these damn bloated XML files, and guess what, you fuck it all up when I make 1 little change using the design view.

+1. you don't just add newlines, you add two
+2. you don't adopt my style of identation, you use your own (you indent twice for attributes)
+3. YOU **INSIST ON MAKING ME EXPAND A TAG TO SEE WHAT ITS ID IS**.
 DO YOU EVEN USE YOUR OWN SDK????

 How much time I have wasted changing this: